Notes on the Geography of The Philippines: Banaue

 We're about 125 miles north of Manila and on the rugged eastern slope of the Cordillera Central.
-This is the setting for the stepped terraces of Ifugao.

 The best roads are poor, and the average one poorer still.

 Banaue, capital of Ifugao, is centrally located in the province and roughly halfway up the long slope of the Cordillera.

 The buildings cluster around a bit of flat land occupied by many shops catering to tourists who have come to see the terraces.

 The view from the commercial center out to the local hotel and terraces beyond.